 Eric Gangloff has served as a member of our Board since February 2025.
 Mr. Gangloff is an experienced investor and financial strategist with a background in capital markets and debt financing.
 Since December 2012, he has been the Founder and CEO of Summit Investment Services, LLC, where he leads private commercial lending and investment strategies for growth-stage businesses.
 Previously, he served as Founder and CEO of Summit Alternative Investments, LLC where he oversaw the acquisition, originations and portfolio management of over \$1B of performing consumer loans from January 2007 to December 2016.
 In December 2013, Mr. Gangloff became CEO and Chairman of AmeriFirst Home Improvement Finance, LLC, overseeing its national third-party loan servicing and consumer loan originations expansion before its acquisition by the country's largest privately held bank, First National Bank of Omaha, in July 2022.
-Mr. Gangloff brings deep expertise in corporate finance and investment management and has structured and executed complex debt and equity financial transactions across multiple asset classes with counterparties such as Goldman Sachs, Deutsche Bank, First National Bank of Omaha, Bayview Asset Management, Credigy, Fortress Investment Group and many others.
-We believe this experience makes Mr. Gangloff a valuable addition to our Board as we advance ours clean battery recycling and critical minerals recovery strategy.
+Mr. Gangloff brings deep expertise in corporate finance and investment management and has structured and executed complex debt and equity financial transactions across multiple asset classes with counterparties such as Goldman Sachs, Deutsche Bank, First National Bank of Omaha, Reveiging and critical minerals recovery strategy.
 Mr. Gangloff holds an MBA and a Master of Management in Manufacturing from Northwestern University's Kellogg School of Management and a Bachelor of Science in Electrical Engineering from Villanova University.
 He also serves as a Board Trustee for the Economic Development Authority of Western Nevada and as President and Chair of the Board at Sage Ridge School.